InsuranceUpdated March 2026

 LowNational avg: $600High

 Tyler sits within a housing market where the American Dream of owning a home is still financially realistic.
 Triple-digit heat indexes mean air conditioning isn't optional — it's survival.
 Expect utility bills to spike from May through October.
 Meanwhile, sprawling suburbs, friendly neighbors, and enough barbecue joints to make choosing lunch a genuine dilemma.
-For health insurance specifically, the local market reflects a price-competitive market where providers work harder for each customer.
+For health insurance specifically, the local market reflects a price-competitive market where local businesses work harder for each customer.

 What Matters Most